-- Built on Django's ORM, so works with Postgresql, Mysql, and Sqlite.
-And, between you and me, it works fine on RedShift as well. - Small number of dependencies. - Just want to get in and write some ad-hoc queries?
+- Built on Django's ORM, so works with MySQL, Postgres, Oracle, SQLite, Snowflake, MS SQL Server, RedShift, and MariaDB. - Small number of dependencies. - Just want to get in and write some ad-hoc queries?
 Go nuts with the Playground area.